Sustainability Actions and Accomplishments

 Significant Actions and Accomplishments

 - Palo Alto was accredited by the National Arbor Day Foundation as a Tree City USA for the 35th year, and as a Tree Line USA electric utility for the 7th consecutive year.
 The Tree City USA program recognizes cities that help care for and increase our urban tree canopy.
-Our urban forest provides numerous benefits to our community including cooler temperatures, cleaner air, higher property values, and healthier residents.
+Our urban forest provides numerous benefits to our community including cooler temperatures, cleaner air, higher property values, and healthier resident

 - The City updated 12 bioretention areas along Castilleja Avenue near Peers Park, Sequoia Avenue, and along Miramonte Avenue as part of the Southgate Beautification and Re-Greening Project.